MunGell/awesome-for-beginners/README.md

 - [SaltStack](https://github.com/saltstack/salt) _(label: good-first-issue)_ <br> Software to automate the management and configuration of any infrastructure or application at scale.
 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) _(label: good-first-issue)_ <br> Scikit-learn is a machine learning library for Python.
 - [scrapy](https://github.com/scrapy/scrapy) _(label: good-first-issue)_ <br> A fast high-level web crawling & scraping framework for Python.
+- [seaborn](https://github.com/Madhav-2808) _(label: good-first-issue)_ <br> Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
 - [Sorting-Algorithms-Visualizer](https://github.com/LucasPilla/Sorting-Algorithms-Visualizer) _(label: good-first-issue)_ <br> A tool for visualizing sorting algorithms with a educational Wiki Page.
 - [SymPy](https://github.com/sympy/sympy) _(label: Easy-to-Fix)_ <br> A Python library for symbolic mathematics.
 - [tree-sitter-legesher-python](https://github.com/legesher/tree-sitter-legesher-python) _(label: Good-First-Issue)_ <br> Learn and code in Python using your native language.